 In recent political surveys, Americans across the political spectrum say there should be limits on the amount of money individuals and corporations can spend on campaigns, and that political corruption is the biggest crisis facing the nation.
 What’s more, 66% of Republican voters and 85% of Democratic voters back an amendment to reaffirm equal political representation for all Americans.

 Constitutional amendments have historically been the vehicle for overturning wrong Supreme Court decisions—including the Dred Scott decision that upheld slavery and the Minor v.
 Happersett decision that barred women’s right to vote.
 An amendment creates the constitutional basis necessary to pass legislation limiting the influence of big money in elections and is a more permanent solution than can be offered by legislation alone.

 While passing an amendment is a tall task (it must be approved by two-thirds of both houses of Congress and three-quarters of all the states), the amendment to end the domination of big money in politics has already made significant progress.
 In 2019, New Hampshire became the 20th state to formally call on Congress to pass such an amendment, crossing the halfway point to the 38 states needed to ratify.
+Alaska voters made their state the 21st on the list in 2020.
+And in early 2021, Virginia became the 22nd state supporting amendment efforts.
 Across the nation, more than 800 cities and towns have also passed resolutions in favor of such an amendment, and hundreds of thousands of citizens across the nation are united in working toward this solution.

 How You Can Help Now

 To pass this amendment, we need Americans across the country to get involved in the grassroots action taking place in their communities.
 Past amendments have been successful because broad coalitions of Americans have come together to demand change.
 Studies show that it takes just 3.5% of a population supporting a systemic change to make it happen.
 Here are four things you can do today to make progress on this issue.